Academic Catalog

 This course examines structured inequality related to race and ethnicity.
 The course focuses on current research and theory pertinent to the social construction of race and ethnicity, intergroup relationships, power, stereotyping, prejudice and discrimination, systemic racism, and the ways that race intersects with class, gender and other differences.
 Includes historical and contemporary experiences of racial and ethnic groups in the U.S. Offered alternate years.
 Also offered as CRST 3510 and SOCI 3510.

 In this class, students will become familiar with short stories written by authors which represent the literary production of Spain and of countries that, because of their past history of colonization by Spain, have Spanish as their official or second language; countries such as Hispanic America, Equatorial Guinea and the Philippines.
 Authors may vary each time the class is offered but they will represent many historical periods from the Middle Ages to present time.
 Thus, students will be able to appreciate the ideas and tendencies that had influence over the genre through the centuries.
 Approaches to the study of these short stories will vary according to the instructor.
-Also offered as SPAN 3550.
+Also offered as ENGL 3551 and SPAN 3550.

 WOST 3560 Women in America to 1920 — 4 credits